RobbieLD/patterns/README.md

 Imagine a bike shop which needs bike parts from three different suppliers of bike parts.
 They want the wheels from one, the breaks from another and the shocks from a third.
 A facade could be built so that a call to get the breaks simply works out which parts supplier it should go to, to get the brakes.

+*** Command ***

+The command pattern allows a class to control a flow of steps which being able to progress backwards (option) in the flow if it needs to.
+This is useful to decouple of actual logic behind each step with the managment of the steps.

+Imagine a bike rider who can turn left or right and go forwards or backwards.
+We can use a command pattern to issue commands to him to ride in any direction and we can keep track of his steps so we can ask him to undo any number of them.
+It is importatnt to note that we can't go back to an arbitary state in the history of the commands, we can only go back one command at a time (think linked list).